-In the first place the pupil progress meeting and Learning Plan will allow teachers the opportunity to consider how to adapt their teaching to meet the needs of individuals.
+In the first place the Learning Plan will allow teachers the opportunity to consider how to adapt their teaching to meet the needs of individuals.
+This will include any additional and different practice that is in place to support the child.

 For more specific activities, teachers might need to use a risk assessment to consider how best to support the child.
 For example, this might mean that for school trips a child is escorted by additional adults.
-In some extreme and complex cases, it might mean that a child needs to spend some time away from their peers but there will be a plan in place to support this which will be shared with staff, parents and where suitable, the child, so that all stakeholders understand the process of inclusion which has been planned.
+In some extreme and complex cases, it might mean that a child needs to spend some time away from their peers.
+There will be a plan in place to support this which will be shared with staff, parents and where suitable, the child, so that all stakeholders understand the process.